ryn2n/HealthTrack-app/README.md

 Instead limit to last N entries, limit x axis to last N days - will need to use timedelta to

 ### Calorie tracker, or Nutrition tracker?:
-Add entires to dates
++ Add entires to dates
-Edit entries to add foods to them, to increase
++ Edit entries to add foods to them, to increase
 Graph total calories in same way as weight, with all time and number entries Trendline on graph

+### Food database
++ Create a food
+Create a food in one line?
+Show list of foods
+Update/edit foods

 Calorie Entry has
 - Date